Brandi Chastain: Goal celebration

-The next year, FIFA made it a yellow card offense for men or women to celebrate by removing their jerseys.

 In 2019, her celebration was commemorated with a bronze statue by Brian Hanlon outside the stadium where it occurred.

-In the UEFA Women's Euro 2022 Final at Wembley, England striker Chloe Kelly celebrated her 110th-minute goal against Germany in the same way.
+In the UEFA Women's Euro 2022 Final at Wembley Stadium, England striker Chloe Kelly celebrated her 110th-minute goal against Germany in the same way.
 Like Chastain, Kelly's goal was a match and tournament winner – in Kelly's case, securing not only the Lionesses' first ever major trophy but the first England senior team major trophy (men's or women's) since the men's team won the 1966 World Cup as hosts.
 Chastain acknowledged and congratulated Kelly, saying it put "a big smile on my face" and jokingly telling her to "enjoy the free rounds of pints and dinners for the rest of [her] life" from England fans.
 Chastain and Kelly later also swapped shirts after the United States' friendly against England at Wembley that October.

 Television and film

 Chastain has been featured on numerous television shows including The Late Late Show with Craig Kilborn, The Tonight Show with Jay Leno, Late Show with David Letterman, and Good Morning America.

 In February 2001, Chastain appeared on an episode of Celebrity Jeopardy! and won with one dollar.
 The children's cancer research organization that she played for received $15,000.
 In 2007, Chastain appeared in the HBO documentary Dare to Dream: The Story of the U.S. Women's Soccer Team.
-The 44-minute film, Brandi Chastain: A Tribute to a Champion was broadcast on Fox Soccer in December 2010 and focused on Chastain's testimonial game that occurred in October of the same year.
+The 44-minute film Brandi Chastain: A Tribute to a Champion was broadcast on Fox Soccer in December 2010 and focused on Chastain's testimonial game that occurred in October of the same year.

-Chastain appeared as Candy in the season 6 premiere of Fresh Off the Boat, an episode which also included her World Cup winning goal in 1999.
+Chastain appeared as Candy in the season 6 premiere of Fresh Off the Boat, an episode which also included her World Cup–winning goal in 1999.

 Magazines and books

 Following the 1999 World Cup, photos of Chastain's goal celebration were featured on the covers of Sports Illustrated, Time, and Newsweek as well as numerous newspapers around the world.
 In 2015, the Sports Illustrated cover was voted as the second most iconic cover in the history of the magazine.
-The same year, she posed nude except for soccer cleats and a strategically placed soccer ball for Gear Magazine.
+The same year, she posed nude except for soccer cleats and a strategically placed soccer ball for Gear magazine.
 In November 2008, she was featured in Runner's World.

-In 2005, Chastain's book, It's Not About the Bra: Play Hard, Play Fair, and Put the Fun Back Into Competitive Sports (ISBN 006076600X) was published by HarperCollins.
+In 2005, Chastain's book It's Not About the Bra: Play Hard, Play Fair, and Put the Fun Back Into Competitive Sports (ISBN 006076600X) was published by HarperCollins.